Yirandhali: History of contact

 Yirandhali lands were expropriated for running sheep and cattle, after the Scottish immigrant William Landsborough passed through their land.
-Our main informant for the earliest period is Robert Christison who took up an extensive tract of land for pastoral purposes between the Landsborough and Thomson rivers, reckoned their numbers at about 300.
-The editor of his papers, and his biographer, his daughter Mary Montgomerie Bennett, writing in 1927 states however that when Christison took up the Yirandhali lands in 1863, they numbered 500.
+The main informant for the earliest period is Robert Christison, who took up an extensive tract of land for pastoral purposes between the Landsborough and Thomson rivers, and reckoned their numbers at about 300.
+The editor of his papers and his biographer, his daughter Mary Montgomerie Bennett, writing in 1927 states however that when Christison took up the Yirandhali lands in 1863, they numbered 500.
 His daughter describes his first contact in the following terms:

 One day, with Gailbury, overtaking some blacks, he chose a fine-looking young fellow and rode after him, heading him back from the scrub that he was making for to the open plain.
 In desperation the black fellow ran up a tree.
 Christison dismounted and signed to him to come down, else he would cut down the tree.
 Thereupon the black fellow sprang to the ground and threw his arms round the horse's neck, supplicating the terrified animal that snorted and backed, broke the reins, and galloped off.
 Christison had a difficult task to hold the black fellow, for he was very strong, with muscle like whipcord, slippery with emu oil, and wriggled like an eel.
 However, he secured the black fellow and brought him home and chained him to a verandah post.
 He fed him, gave him a blanket, taught him to smoke, and succeeded in convincing him of his friendly intentions, while he picked up what he could of the black fellow's language and learnt the name of the tribe-Dalleburra-and of the black fellow - Ko-bro.'